Version: 2022.3

 On a Mac with a trackpad, you can drag with two fingers to zoom the view.

-You can also use three fingers to simulate the effect of clicking the arms of the Scene Gizmo: drag up, left, right or down to snap the Scene Camera to the corresponding direction.
+You can also use three fingers to simulate the effect of clicking the arms of the Orientation overlay: drag up, left, right or down to snap the Scene Camera to the corresponding direction.
 You must enable three-finger swiping in the MacOS trackpad gesture settings to use this feature.

 Move, orbit and zoom in the Scene view